usc-isi-i2/kgtk/docs/export/visualize-force-graph.md

 - `x`: x_coordinate of node
 - `y`: y_coordinate of node

-Both node file and edge file can contain additional column.
-These columns can be used to
+Both node file and edge file can contain additional columns.
+These columns can be used to provide more information as needed (see examples below)

 ## Examples